Which one of your marketing investments is driving the most conversions? Check out this Data Snack and increase your conversion rates by source.

 In fact, we’ve helped companies fix their on-page optimization only to lose traffic….while tripling lead volume.
 It really depends on the specific website and domain, as well as what previous and current mix of work can be taken into account, and the metrics vary depending on that mix.”

-Here are the top ways that marketers are calculating the ROI of their SEO campaigns.
+Here are the top ways that marketers are performing data calculations when it comes to measuring the ROI of their SEO campaigns.

 As we alluded to above, sales is the most popular KPI for monitoring how effective your SEO campaigns are.

 “Contrary to popular belief, SEO success is not about an increase to organic traffic,” says Travis McGinnis of Vye.
 “It’s about generating revenue from that increase.
 If your SEO efforts are not impacting the bottom line, then they’re missing the mark.

 Change the strategy to go after terms your ideal buyer is looking for.
 This may very well decrease organic traffic, but as long as the efforts are generating revenue, it’s a win.”

 James Rice of Practice Aptitude Tests says, “The only way to properly calculate ROI for SEO is to look at sales generated by organic visits, and then to compare that to costs (including spend on salaries, tools, and freelancers for any SEO work).